4ullcbl/LinkOpener/README.md

 # LinkOpener

-Simple Python-skript to open links from the terminal.
+Simple Python-script to open links from the terminal.

 ## Possibilities